Ellior2/Ellior2.github.io/_posts/2016-11-18-Sonication.md

 Label 3 new sets of the 22 snaptop centrifuge tubes with the number assigned to each sample we will run.

 First thing in the morning I will make 20ml of the 50mM NH4HCO3 in 6M Urea.
 To do so I will add 10ml of nanopure using a glass graduated cylinder into a 45ml falcon tube.
 Then I will weigh out 79.06mg of NH4HCO3 and add to the falcon tube and vortex to dissolve.
-Next I will weighh out 7.21g of Urea and add this to the falcon tube.
+Next I will weigh out 7.21g of Urea and add this to the falcon tube.
 Again vortex to dissolve.
 Then I will top off the volume to 20ml by pouring the solution back into the graduated cylinder and top off to 20ml.
 Pour solution back into falcon tube.

 Go get dry-ice from Health Sciences J-Wing.
 Find a cooler to bring with you.